Select Page

 Master Investigator, Riverside County Sheriff

-As a police officer I coordinate arrest and control tactics training for the Murrieta Police Department.
+As a former police officer I coordinated arrest and control tactics training for the Murrieta Police Department.
 I was also an instructor in taekwondo which I studied along with hapkido for over 20 years.
 I’m very fortunate to find Greenwood Sensei to study the art of Aikido.
 He is patient, knowledgeable and very effective.
 He reveals the intricacy and subtlety woven throughout Aikido.
 All the students are very patient with each other and make everyone feel welcome on this journey of physical and mental enlightenment.

 Michael Jacob

-Detective, Murrieta Police Department
+Former Detective, Murrieta Police Department

 The traditionally styled Greenwood Aikido Dojo located on our property is surrounded by bamboo and Japanese gardens.
 The setting inspires a sense of calm and transports you into another world.